John Lydgate

 Lydgate's poetic output is prodigious, amounting, at a conservative count, to about 145,000 lines.
 He explored and established every major Chaucerian genre, except such as were manifestly unsuited to his profession, like the fabliau.
 In the Troy Book (30,117 lines), an amplified translation of the Trojan history of the thirteenth-century Latin writer Guido delle Colonne, commissioned by Prince Henry (later Henry V), he moved deliberately beyond Chaucer's Knight's Tale and his Troilus, to provide a full-scale epic.

 The Siege of Thebes (4716 lines) is a shorter excursion in the same field of chivalric epic.
 Chaucer's The Monk's Tale, a brief catalog of the vicissitudes of Fortune, gives a hint of what is to come in Lydgate's massive Fall of Princes (36,365 lines), which is also derived, though not directly, from Boccaccio's De Casibus Virorum Illustrium.

-The Man of Law's Tale, with its rhetorical elaboration of apostrophe, invocation, and digression in what is essentially a saint's legend, is the model for Lydgate's legends of St. Edmund (3693 lines) and St. Alban (4734 lines), both local monastic patrons, as well as for many shorter saints' lives, though not for the richer and more genuinely devout Life of Our Lady (5932 lines).
+The Man of Law's Tale, with its rhetorical elaboration of apostrophe, invocation, and digression in what is essentially a saint's legend, is the model for Lydgate's legends of St Edmund (3693 lines) and St Alban (4734 lines), both local monastic patrons, as well as for many shorter saints' lives, though not for the richer and more genuinely devout Life of Our Lady (5932 lines).

 Biography

 Early life and education

-In a graffito written towards the end of his life, Lydgate admitted to all manner of childhood sins: "I lied to excuse myself.
+In his poem The Testament, written towards the end of his life, Lydgate admitted to all manner of childhood sins: "I lied to excuse myself.
 I stole apples … I made mouths at people like a wanton ape.
 I gambled at cherry stones.
 I was late to rise and dirty at meals.
 I was chief shammer of illness".
 He was admitted to the Benedictine monastery of Bury St Edmunds Abbey in 1382, took novice vows soon after and was ordained as a subdeacon in 1389.
 Based on a letter from Henry V, Lydgate was a student at Oxford University, probably Gloucester College (now Worcester College), between 1406 and 1408.
 It was during this period that Lydgate wrote his early work, Isopes Fabules, with its broad range of scholastic references.